-Most companies with inventory must use the accrual method of accounting, but qualifying small businesses with average gross receipts between $1 million and $10 million may be able to use the cash method.
+Most companies with inventory must use the accrual method of accounting, but qualifying small businesses with average gross receipts below $25 million may be able to use the cash method.
 Check with a professional tax advisor if you think your business may qualify for the cash method.

 There are three main types of inventory.
 A business may use just one type of inventory, or they may use all three.

 Raw materials are bought by businesses that plan to rework the materials into a product that is sold for customers.
 For example, a restaurant may take raw materials like carrots, meat, and spices and turn those ingredients into a stew.
 The stew is the finished product sold to customers.

 As the name suggests, work-in-process inventory is any item that is on its way between being a raw material and a finished good.
 Some pieces or ingredients may be missing from the item, or it may need to be properly packaged before being put out on the shelves.

 Finished goods are any items that are ready to be sold to customers.
 Some businesses, such as retail clothing stores, buy finished goods directly from wholesalers resell them to customers.
 Other businesses create finished goods from raw materials and sell those to customers.

 - Inventory can be anything a business acquires with the intention of selling to customers.